LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - remove unused amount and unit conversion code from measurement.ts
   - Update language in `AuditDetails`
   - `BASE_UNITS` -> `UNITS_KIND` and add `baseUnit` field to match server-side concept
-  - StorageAmountInput to not allow SelectInput for units to be cleared if sample type has display units
+  - Update `StorageAmountInput` to not allow SelectInput for units to be cleared if sample type has display units
+  - Update `AuditDetails` to be able to display provided delta amounts

 ### version 6.58.5
 *Released*: 14 August 2025